Find the Google Colab notebook for this example here.

 pharma_chain = scm.simulate_sc_net(pharma_chain,sim_time=T,logging=False)

-shortage = distributor.stats.orders_shortage[1]
+shortage = distributor.stats.shortage[1]

 waste = distributor.stats.inventory_waste